San Antonio, Northern Samar

-San Antonio, officially the Municipality of San Antonio (Bungto san San Antonio; Lungsod sa San Antonio; Bayan ng San Antonio), is a 5th class municipality in the province of Northern Samar, Philippines.
+San Antonio, officially the Municipality of San Antonio (Bungto san San Antonio; Lungsod sa San Antonio; Bayan ng San Antonio), is a municipality in the province of Northern Samar, Philippines.
 According to the 2020 census, it has a population of 8,882 people.

 Its territory is coterminous with Dalupiri Island, just off the western coast of Samar Island at the south end of the San Bernardino Strait.
 The island's white beaches are considered an "undisturbed paradise" and future "premier tourist destination" in the Eastern Visayas region.
 San Antonio is also unique, as it is the only municipality in Northern Samar that also speaks Cebuano due to the influx of Boholano and Cebuano settlers in the past.
 The locals speak Waray which is the predominant language of Northern Samar and it is the main lingua franca in the island.

 History

 In the early 19th century the settlers from the mainland of Samar found the island an ideal ground for fishing and bird hunting.
 They come to the island just to catch fish and hunt birds and go back to the mainland of Samar after a handful of catch.
 People from Bohol and Cebu came to the island in the second half of the 19th century and introduced a method of catching fish using net, commonly known as "laya".
 With its introduction, the name "Manoglaya" was born, which literally means mano nga paraglaya or "fishermen using laya".

 As new settlers came and built new communities in the island, they called the island as "Sugod-sugod", a Cebuano derivative meaning "just to start or begin".
 Later, name was changed to "Matabia", referring to the knife-shape of the island.
 No one knows now why it was changed that way, neither folklores nor historical data reveal the ways and wherefore of the change of its name to Dalupiri Island.

-In 1904, the Municipality of San Antonio of the province of Samar in Dalupiri Island was established.
-The Municipality of San Antonio named after its patron saint Anthony of Padua.
+In 1904, San Antonio was established as a municipality of the province of Samar.
+It was named after its patron saint Anthony of Padua.
+Following the 1965 Samar division plebiscite, it became part of the province of Northern Samar.